saramarcondes/kitsapfood.coop-map/README.md

 Use `yarn start` to run the app in development mode then open your browser to http://localhost:1234.
 The page will automattically reload when you make changes.

 Use `yarn build` to create a production version in the `dist/` folder.

+## Demoing

+The site is automattically deployed to https://kitsapfoodcoop-farm-map.netlify.app/ using Netlify.
+To deploy a new version simply merge to master.